AnyLog-co/documentation/using grafana.md

 ### Prerequisites

 * Install the Grafana Worldmap plugin.
- Instalation details are available on the [Grafana Worldmap Panel Page](https://grafana.com/grafana/plugins/grafana-worldmap-panel/installation).
+ Installation details are available on the [Grafana Worldmap Panel Page](https://grafana.com/grafana/plugins/grafana-worldmap-panel/installation).

 * AnyLog Nodes registered on the blockchain with the following information: